International-Data-Spaces-Association/ids-specification/negotiation/contract.negotiation.protocol.md

 ## 3 Response Types

-The `ACK` and `ERROR` response message types are mapped onto a protocol such as HTTPS.
+The `ACK` and `ERROR` response types are mapped onto a protocol such as HTTPS.
 A description of an error might be provided in protocol-dependent forms, e.g., for an HTTPS binding in the request or response body.

 ### 3.1 ACK - Contract Negotiation